Skip to content

 Qualification

-You may qualify at the Gs-15 grade level, if you fulfill the following qualifications: A. One year of specialized experience equivalent to the GS-14 grade level in the Federal service: Overseeing financial, budget. data or accounting systems to optimize data accuracy and transparency Utilizing data analytics to provide insights that support resource management, budget execution, and strategic decision-making Managing, implementing, monitoring, evaluating, or operating DoD accounting and finance systems.
-Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
+You may qualify at the GS-GS-15, if you fulfill the following qualifications: One year of specialized experience equivalent to the GS-14 grade level in the Federal service: Providing financial management over individual foreign country foreign military sales programs Providing advisory and guidance at the highest level on all financial aspects of FMS programs Serving as the United States Government Co-Chair on Financial Management Reviews with international partners Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.

 Education